 Legal History.
 Second semester; lectures three hours; three credits.

 The history of American and English law with some reference to the sources of that law in earlier legal systems.
+(Not offered 1960-1961.)

 Legal Philosophy.
 Second semester; lectures three hours; three credits.
 Mr. Phelps.